mrh9663-del/rlac/_pages/assignment-1.md

 ### Lexicon Selection

 Instead of doing research about the books in use, I decided to use the context of the concept introduced in the books to select the words I would use later in my search.
 This may not be the optimal way.
-However, it gives a different meaning to the results than distant reading to know the repetetive words.
-A result that may not align with the initial expectations of the corpus.
+However, it gives a different meaning to the results than distant reading to identify the repetetive words.
+The results may or may not align with the initial expectations of the corpus.

 ### Key Findings